rokucommunity/roku-deploy/readme.md

 ## Requirements

  1. Your project must be structured the way that Roku expects.
-This means the following folder structure:
+The source files can be in a subdirectory (using the `rootDir` config option), but whever your roku files exist, they must align with the following folder structure:

      components/
      images/
      source/
      manifest

 2. You should create a rokudeploy.json file at the root of your project that contains all of the overrides to the default options. roku-deploy will auto-detect this file and use it when possible.